Inference of a time delay in stochastic systems: Perturbation and deep learning-based approach -- Methodology

-In summary, by looking at Fig.~\ref{fig:det_perturb_response} and Fig.~\ref{fig:response nonlinear forces deterministic}, we notice that the characteristic response of all observed systems herein to an external perturbation is unique to the specific functional form of the forces involved.
-In particular, it is also present and visible in systems with nonlinear delayed and instantaneous forces.
-We emphasize that the sudden onset of a sufficiently strong perturbing force is important in order to cause a sufficiently strong reaction compared to noise in stochastic systems.
+In summary, inspecting Fig.~\ref{fig:det_perturb_response} and Fig.~\ref{fig:response nonlinear forces deterministic}, we notice that all observed systems herein show a characteristic response whose details are unique to the specific functional form of the forces involved.
+In particular, a characteristic response is also present and visible in systems with nonlinear delayed and instantaneous forces.
+We emphasize that it is important to have a sudden onset of a sufficiently strong perturbing force to cause a sufficiently strong reaction, compared to noise in stochastic systems.
 Crucially, and in contrast to the PSD-based approach to inference, instead of observing the trajectory for a long time, the necessary observation duration only has to be of the order of the time delay itself.

 Now the question remains, how this feature of systems with time delay can be used to infer the delay time, specifically in noisy Brownian systems.
 Depending on the parameters, it can be challenging to visually distinguish the characteristic response from noise, despite an average over noise realizations.
+(In Appendix \ref{sec:nonlin_perturbation_stochastic}, Fig.~\ref{fig:response nonlinear forces stochastic}, trajectory data for nonlinear systems are presented to give the reader some intuition concerning the complexity of responses and the obfuscation of the change in dynamical behavior through thermal noise.)
 To this end, we propose the use of a neural network to classify trajectories, or rather stochastic time series, in terms of the underlying delay time.
-This technique we introduce in the following subsection.
+We introduce this technique in the following subsection.

-\subsection{Convolutional neural network--time series~classification}
+\subsection{Convolutional neural network -- time series~classification}

 One popular approach for classification of time series data is to employ a supervised machine learning algorithm using (deep) convolutional neural networks \cite{brunton_data-driven_2022,fawaz_deep_2019}.
 The idea behind this approach is to train the network on labeled training data.